Motorcycle Accidents vs. Car Accidents

 • Look Twice: Never assume the driver sees you; ride defensively and take responsibility for staying safe around cars.

-Motorcycle accidents have a tendency to cause injuries very similar to car accident injuries although there are several injuries that are unique to motorcycle accidents.
-For example, motorcycle accidents tend to cause what is known as road burn or road rash.
+Motorcycle accidents have a tendency to cause injuries very similar to car accident injuries, although there are several injuries that are unique to motorcycle accidents.
+For example, motorcycle accidents tend to cause what is known as road burns or road rash.
 This injury involves motorcyclists suffering friction burns that shear away skin and tissue when they are dragged along the asphalt at high speed because of an accident.
 Biker's arm is another unique motorcycle injury where motorcyclists suffer severe damage to their arm's bones and tissue when they absorb the impact of a collision in an accident with another motor vehicle.

-Seek an Experienced Car Accident Injury Attorney
+Seek an Experienced Motorcycle Accident Injury Attorney

 Dolman Law Group Accident Injury Lawyers, PA